League:

 sleeves

-A dark crimson red change strip was adopted, near-identical in style to the home kit.
+A dark crimson red change strip was adopted, with a near-identical template to the home kit.

 Long